Si-Ki/dotfiles/README.md

 # Dotfiles

 ### Tasks
-- [ ] Make a script to auto deploy, any suggestions are welcome ☮️
+- [ ] Make a script to auto deploy.